 Extended Art Review for 5th Grade Students

-Screening of 5th grade students for possible inclusion in the middle school program for artistically gifted students will begin the month of April.
+Screening of 5th grade students for possible inclusion in the middle school program for artistically gifted students begins in April.
 Middle school Extended Art classes build on student interest in art and helps prepare them for the wide array of art classes at Barrington High School.

 In order for your child to be considered for this opportunity, he/she must submit an application and portfolio of artwork that needs to be completed and returned to your child's art teacher.
 The portfolios will be evaluated by a team of art teachers, and notification of placements will be sent out by the end of May.

 Questions related to the Extended Art program may be directed to the art teacher in your child's school.
 Duplicate information can also be found on your art teacher’s web page, along with copies of the application packet.